Quick Start Guide#

 The -Verbose parameter provides detailed output about the installation process.

-Here's a complete example that finds, downloads, and installs updates in one script:
+Here's a complete script that finds, downloads, and installs all applicable updates in one go:

 # Get available updates for this computer